openstack-archive/solar/doc/source/tutorials/wordpress.rst

 There are three ways to create resources in Solar: Python API, CLI and Virtual Resources.
 We will use the last option.
 Virtual Resource is just a simple yaml file where we define all needed resources and connections.

-Create new file `docker.yaml` in /vagrant dir, open it and past the following data:
+Create new file `/vagrant/tmp/wp_repo/docker.yaml`, open it and past the following data:

 .. code-block:: yaml